mod2133/docs/content/best-practices/architecture/about-category.md

 One of the most important parts of architecture is integration.
 All business apps need to integrate with people, things, other systems, and operational tools to be useful.

-Integration is really the glue that holds the pieces together, and since there are so many different systems, businesses, technologies, and organizations, integration is a hard subject to nail down.
+Integration is really the glue that holds the pieces together, and since there are so many different systems, businesses, technologies, and organizations, integration is a {{% rewrite }}hard subject to nail down {{% /rewrite }}.

 The best thing to have with integration is an open mind while thinking functionally, talking with stakeholders and experts, and considering error scenarios.
 Then you can develop an overall solution design that makes integration as easy and as clearly defined as possible.